This set of Construction and Building Materials Multiple Choice Questions & Answers (MCQs) focuses on “Acoustics – Defects in an Auditorium”.

 c) Exterior noise

 d) Interior noise

 Explanation: Sound foci is observed where reflected sound wave meet and create a sound of larger intensity.
-This defect can eliminated by avoiding curvilinear interiors or by providing highly absorbent materials on the focusing areas.
+This defect can be eliminated by avoiding curvilinear interiors or by providing highly absorbent materials on the focusing areas.

-5. _______________ defect is due to lack of reflecting surfaces near the source of sound and excessive absorption of sound in the hall.
+5. _______________ defect is due to the lack of reflecting surfaces near the source of sound and excessive absorption of sound in the hall.

 a) Exterior noise